CBS signs Verizon deal, no Time Warner Cable progress

-Verizon Communications Inc (VZ.N) reached an agreement to carry CBS Corp (CBS.N) television programming while cable rival Time Warner Cable Inc's TWC.N blackout of CBS stretched into nearly its third week in New York, Los Angeles and Dallas.
+Verizon Communications Inc reached an agreement to carry CBS Corp television programming while cable rival Time Warner Cable Inc's blackout of CBS stretched into nearly its third week in New York, Los Angeles and Dallas.

 CBS' chief executive Leslie Moonves told employees in a memo on Thursday that the same terms of Verizon's deal were also offered to Time Warner Cable.